filecoin-project/lotus-docs/content/en/storage-providers/operate/benchmarks.md

 **Commit2:**

-To run a single Commit 2 you only need to specify the `.json` file from the Commit 1 step.
+To run a single Commit2 you only need to specify the `.json` file from the Commit1 step.

 ```shell
 ./lotus-bench simple commit2 /your/path/c1.json